Chapter Thirty One

 Less than two minutes later, Michael, Henry carrying Kimmey, Karr, the security guards, and Rose-Marie all crowded into The Gilfords suite.
 Michael, the intern and two nurses, quickly carried Mary up the steep stairs and settled her onto the hospital bed.
 Then wanting to do a preliminary exam on her progressing labor, Michael shooed every one into the hall.

 “Holy cow!” he exclaimed, “Get her to delivery now!
-Have Nurse Clark to meet to meet me in delivery room three, stat!”
+Have Nurse Clark meet me in delivery room three, stat!”

 “Michael!
-Oh Michael!” said Mary, heaving a huge sigh of relief as he took her hand and brought it to his mouth, gently kissing her fingertips.
+Oh Michael!”
+Said Mary, heaving a huge sigh of relief as he took her hand and brought it to his lips, gently kissing her fingertips.

 Ordering everyone out, Nurse Clark prepped Mary, as Michal scrubbed, than donned a sterile gown and gloves.